rhagenson/sembio-go/README.md

 ## Documentation

 Documentation can be built through use of `godoc -http=localhost:6060` which then generates documentation accessible through a web browser at `localhost:6060`.
-For access to  prior to downloading `bio-go`, visit: <https://godoc.org/github.com/bio-ext/bio-go/bio>
+For access to  prior to downloading `sembio/go`, visit: <https://godoc.org/github.com/sembio/go/bio>

 ## Testing

 Tests can be run through use of `go test -v ./...` at the root of this repository.
-Use of the verbose `-v` flag is recommended as `bio-go` makes extensive use of property tests, which should provide insight into what can be expected of a given implementation.
+Use of the verbose `-v` flag is recommended as `sembio/go` makes extensive use of property tests, which should provide insight into what can be expected of a given implementation.

-All tests, benchmarks, and examples are run continuously and can be viewed on [Travis CI](https://travis-ci.org/bio-ext/bio-go).
+All tests, benchmarks, and examples are run continuously and can be viewed on [Travis CI](https://travis-ci.org/sembio/go).